-Numerous undesirable products are produced in the result of fuel combustion processes.
-Thus, flue gases include carbon monoxide, carbon dioxide, sulfur oxides, nitrogen oxides, acids and aerosolized metal oxides that cause poor air quality, and consequently, air pollution.
-Nonetheless, the majority of electric carbon monoxide, carbon dioxide, sulfur oxides, nitrogen oxides, acids, and aerosolized metal oxides use various air treatment devices, the most popular of which are scrubbing systems.
+A variety of unwanted byproducts are generated due to fuel combustion processes.
+Flue gases include carbon monoxide, carbon dioxide, sulfur oxides, nitrogen oxides, acids, and aerosolized metal oxides that cause poor air quality, and subsequently, air pollution.
+The majority of electric carbon monoxide, carbon dioxide, sulfur oxides, nitrogen oxides, acids, and aerosolized metal oxides use various air treatment devices, the most popular of which are scrubbing systems.

 Scrubbing systems are considered to be air treatment technology for combustion applications, to be precise, coal and oil electric power generation.
 It should be noted that the first Clean Air Act was amended in 1970.
 It allows regulating emissions of dangerous air pollutants, as well as establishing emission standards that require the reduction of toxic air pollutants from power plants.

-Scrubbers are the best air treatment device for flue gas processes.
+Scrubbers are the best air treatment devices for flue gas processes.
 Scrubbing systems are suitable for both liquid- and solid-type gas treatment processes that depend on the physical and chemical properties of the removed contaminant.
-Also, there are two types of scrubbing systems that include dry scrubbers and wet scrubbers, adsorbents and mercury removal processes resulting in solid water-soluble salts that can be then collected.
+Also, two types of scrubbing systems include dry scrubbers and wet scrubbers, adsorbents, and mercury removal processes resulting in solid water-soluble salts that can be then collected.

 All the air treatment devices for flue gas processes have to withstand harsh conditions, especially, the high temperature that may vary from 982°C to 1316°C (1800°F to 2400°F).
 During the operation, scrubbing systems produce white vapors that are mostly water vapor generated and do not include any hazardous particulate matter or carbon byproducts.

-Wet air scrubbers apply an alkaline solution, for example, a slurry of limestone (calcium carbonate), lime (calcium oxide/calcium hydroxide) or sea water.
-Also, wet scrubbers are highly efficient for removal of water-soluble mercury species, to be precise, more than 90% mercury is possible to remove.
+Wet air scrubbers apply an alkaline solution, for example, a slurry of limestone (calcium carbonate), lime (calcium oxide/calcium hydroxide), or seawater.
+Also, wet scrubbers are highly efficient for the removal of water-soluble mercury species, to be precise, more than 90% mercury is possible to remove.

 Redwood technology is a fast-growing vendor of wet air scrubbers.
 The multi-vortex scrubber can remove gas emissions, dust, vapors, and other pollutants from a gas stream.
 It is an innovative technology created to save water that makes it more cost-efficient and differs from other types of scrubbers.
 If you have any questions or would like to purchase a multi-vortex wet air scrubber, please contact us at info@rdwd.tech